 Do you have any other tips or tricks for helping animals get through the holidays?

 If so, we would love to hear them in the comments below.
 If you try this out, let me know what you think!
-If you have dogs, you might also be interested in my article about What to Do When You Find a Tick on Your Dog?
+If you have dogs, you might also be interested in my article about What to Do When You Find a Tick on Your Dog

-The creative and frugal mind behind She Saved for almost 12 years now, Keri Lyn shares her adventures in parenting along with her love for family travel, country living and brand marketing.
+The creative and frugal mind behind She Saved for over 12 years now, Keri Lyn shares her adventures in parenting along with her love for family travel, country living and brand marketing.
 A self-proclaimed “brand loyalist”, Keri Lyn is known for her strong and enthusiastic voice when it comes to the products and brands that she loves.
-Passionate about family and the challenge of raising good humans (through the teen years, no less!)
-Keri Lyn has also served as a brand ambassador to many brands including her time as a Hilton Mom Voyage travel writer and currently an O Mag Insider for O, The Oprah Magazine and the 2019 recipient the O-verall Contribution O-ward.
+She Saved has become a community for like-minded consumers who appreciate saving money, time and sanity by getting the best deals on quality products and experiences.

 Leave a Reply